cherchyk/PowerPlatformCiCd/Readme.md

 # Summary

-Configured solution allows us running tests, builds, packaging jobs and deployments for all new branches in future.
+Configured solution allows us running tests, builds, packaging jobs and deployments for all new branches in the future.
 This significantly saves time and prevents from human errors.

 This Lab demonstrates 1-4 steps from this diagram

 ![Power Platform ALM](doc-media/alm.png 'Power Platform ALM')

-All further steps are done in same pattern.
+All further steps follow the same pattern.

 For questions and comments please contact bohdan.cherchyk@microsoft.com